Quickstart

 help: Print help message about a command

-images: List images
+images: List locally available images

 load: Load the contents of a tarball to create a filesystem image